 In life and in investing, there are a lot of unknowns.

-Taylor R. Schulte, a Certified Financial Planner in San Diego and the founder & CEO of Define Financial, recommends that instead of worrying too much about external economic factors, you focus instead on things you can control like “saving more, spending less, cutting costs, reducing investment expenses, improving asset allocation, using asset location (i.e. what type of accounts your assets are held in) and mitigating taxes.”
+Taylor R. Schulte, a Certified Financial Planner in San Diego and the founder and CEO of Define Financial, recommends that instead of worrying too much about external economic factors, you focus instead on things you can control, for example, saving more, spending less, cutting costs, reducing investment expenses, improving asset allocation, using asset location (i.e. what type of accounts your assets are held in) and mitigating taxes.

 As you age, your investments have less time to recover from big losses.
 As you transition to retirement, you might need access to money and have to sell before you can regain your initial investment or some of your previous profits.

-Fitz Gilbert on the Retirement Manifesto created a compelling infographic describing how to put your money into 3 different buckets — 3 different accounts, each with their own goal and investment strategy.
+Fitz Gilbert (writing for the Retirement Manifesto) created a compelling infographic describing how to put your money into three different “buckets,” or three different accounts.
+Each of these “buckets” has its own goal and investment strategy.

-Gary Weiner of SuperSavingTips.com offers 9 steps you should take in your 50s.
-He says that your 50s are “a marker in your prime working life.
+Gary Weiner, of SuperSavingTips.com, offers 9 steps you should take in your fifties.
+He says that your fifties are “a marker in your prime working life.
 You’re now a senior in the real terms of work, experience, and your earnings potential.
 Now is time to get your ducks all lined up for the big day when you can actually walk into the golden years’ sunshine of retirement which is inching closer to you now more than ever before!”